1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is an adenoma cancer?

 No. It is not cancer.
-But it can turn into cancer over time if not treated.
+However, treatment may turn into a cancerous development over time.

 How is it found?